wdi-sf-jan-2014/notes/blocks_procs_and_lambdas/blocks_as_awesomesauce.md

 ## Exercises

 * Using one built in loop, a temporary variable, `Array#size`, `yield`, and no other iterators, your mission is to implement `SortedArray#each`. `SortedArray#each` needs to return the original array untouched.
-Demonstrate that `SortedArray < Array` uses `SortedArray#each` rather than `Array#each`.

 * When you are done, implement `SortedArray#map` on top of your shiny new `SortedArray#each` method.
-Again, demonstrate that `SortedArray < Array` uses `SortedArray#map` rather than `Array#map`.
 Keep in mind, that `SortedArray#map` should not modify the original array!
 Hint: Check out the `dup` method to figure out how to clone an existing array.
-Demonstrate that you've not modified the original array!

 * Implement `SortedArray#map!`, which modifies the original array.